FRENCH 2Z06A Begin. Intensive French II

-FR 2Z06 is for students who completed FR 1Z06 or Grade 11 French in high school.
-Students who completed Grade 12 French or who took French immersion cannot take FR 2Z06; they should be in FR 1A06.
-True beginners and students who completed the equivalent of grade 9 or 10 French should take FR 1Z06.
+FR 2Z06 is for students who completed grade 10 or 11 French in high school.
+Students who completed grade 12 French or who took French immersion cannot take FR 2Z06; they should be in FR 1A06.
+True beginners and students who completed the equivalent of grade 9 French should take FR 1Z06.
 Please communicate with the French Department’s Undergraduate Chair if you are unsure which course you should be in.

 This course has been designed to enable students to master the grammatical structures and vocabulary of the French language which are necessary to express opinions both in writing and orally, and to be able to participate in discussions in a confident manner.

 Michèle Bissière and Nathalie Degroult.
 Séquences : Intermediate French through Film, 3rd edition, Cengage Learning, 2016.